SOC 2 audits are crucial for tech businesses that store customer data in the cloud and offer services to various organizations.

 Apart from these areas, an auditor also evaluates the expertise and skill levels of a company’s data security teams and any employees involved in customer data handling.

-Because of these variables, the ultimate cost of the SOC 2 audit heavily depends on the size of an organization and its existing security protocols.
+Because of these variables within the scope of the audit itself, the ultimate cost of the SOC 2 audit heavily depends on the size of an organization and its existing security protocols.

 Larger organizations with more complex hierarchies often have to spend more on their audits than startups and smaller tech companies.